INTRODUCTION & SAMPLE APPLICATIONS

 - Make a photocopy of the photo/info page of your passport and include this in the appropriate place within your application materials.

 - Bring your student ID and one photocopy of it .
 You must bring the actual student ID in addition to the photocopy.
+The only exception is if you have the copy of your ID made, stamped, and signed by a notary.

 - For non-U. S. citizens: Bring your Alien Registration Card, or F1 Visa, and updated I-20.
+Also, bring one copy of each document.
+Again, if you bring copies and NOT originals, they must be notarized.

 - Obtain an enrollment verification letter from your college/university.
 Click below to see an example of this letter.
 The letter should include your student status; registration for